 In the current TS 38.413 BL CR, the structure of the Last Visited PSCell Information in 9.2.3.X is a bit complicated as shown below.

+9.2.3.X Last Visited PSCell Information

+The Last Visited PSCell Information may contain cell specific information.